 - The module must have the maintenance status of "Actively Maintained" and a development status of "Under active development"

 We must review any module that doesn't meet any of the above criteria for security, reliability, performance, and other various aspects to determine if we can accept the module for inclusion.
-This is best done as early in the site development as possible to allow for contingencies should a module fail to meet approval.
+This is best done as early in the website development as possible to allow for contingencies should a module fail to meet approval.

 - Stick with the above list for modules.
 Use as few as possible.